pfizer-opensource/scikit-digital-health/docs/src/dev/contributing.rst

     * Reviewers might write comments regarding your PR in order to improve it and make sure the standards are met.

     * To update your PR, make changes on your local repository, and commit. **Run tests again, and only if they succed** push to your fork.
-As seeon as the changes are pushed up (to the same branch as before) the PR will update automatically.
+As the changes are pushed up (to the same branch as before) the PR will update automatically.

     * If tests are failing, but you are not sure how to fix these, you can push the changes and ask for help in a PR comment.